More evidence of a cover-up involving hundreds of billions

 Why would the actuarial industry suffer if the news of the CPP’s surplus became public?

 Answer: The CPP’s investment success means a 25-year-old could have a $100,000 CPP pension, in 2022 dollars.
-The demand for pension funds, and hence actuaries, would plummet.
+The demand for actuaries to monitor pension funds and life insurance funds would decrease by an estimated 75%.

 Why would the financial industry suffer if the news if the CPP’s surplus became public?

 Answer: Their industry cannot compete with the high profits, low-risk, and simplicity of voluntary investments with CPP Investments.
-They do not want their lucrative industry “undermined” as they have stated.
-A multimillion-dollar investment to keep the news of the CPP’s surplus suppressed makes economic sense to this multibillion-dollar industry.
+They do not want their lucrative industry “undermined”, as they have stated.
+A billion-dollar investment to keep the news of the CPP’s surplus suppressed makes economic, but not ethical, sense to this multibillion-dollar industry.

 Why would the media industry suffer if the news of the CPP’s surplus became public?